xyzhangg/CS4248_G20/README.md

 ### Training

 Fine-tune the BERT model by running `train.sh`.
 Our trained BERT model can be downloaded from this [link](https://drive.google.com/file/d/13UOliqDNL0rE94mRcX6bXjZga7eBXzOT/view?usp=sharing).
+The training data we use is in data/train and the development data we use is in data/valid.

 ### Data Translation

 Generate the output for the BEA-2019 and CoNLL-2014 test data by running `generate.sh [input] [output_dir] [gpu]`.
+The test data we use is in data/test.
 The output generated from our trained BERT model is included in the `data` folder.

 ## System Combination (ESC)